arubyist/MapExplorer/_posts/2015-03-12-Intro-Grunt.md

 - Compilation
 - [And so much more!](http://gruntjs.com/plugins)

-They have an huge ecyosytem of plug-ins and anything you think of, it's bound to be there.
+They have an huge ecosystem of plug-ins and anything you think of, it's bound to be there.

 All righty!
 Let's fire up that much beloved and trusty console!